-learning in Early Years
+Learning in Early Years

 Welcome to Early Years Information!

-Early Years is often a child’s first venture alone into the larger world outside the family home.
+The Early Years setting is often a child’s first venture alone into the larger world outside the family home.
 What children experience and learn in Nursery and Reception can create strong and lasting foundations on which to build in later life, so we believe it is essential that the experiences in the Early Years are of the highest quality.